sebastiw/provider_asn1/README.md

 ...
 ```
 Now your asn.1 files will be compiled before your other files, so they'll always be available when you build.
+When you clean, the generated files will be removed and you'll be left with a clean working directory.

-The command has two options:
+The command has one option:
- * `--verbose -v` Lots of output.
+ * `--verbose -v` Lots of output for debugging.